FredKSchott/snowpack/docs/07-advanced-usage.md

   ]
 ```

 **TTypeScript Support:** If you use [TTypescript](https://github.com/cevek/ttypescript) (note: this is a separate tool from TypeScript) you can use the [@magic-works/ttypescript-browser-like-import-transformer](https://github.com/Jack-Works/ttypescript-browser-like-import-transformer) plugin to support package name imports.
-The transformer reads any import and export declarations in your source code and rewrites them to full `"/web_modules/${PACKAGE_NAME}.js"` URLs that run in the browser.
+The transformer reads import declarations in your source code and rewrites them to full `"/web_modules/${PACKAGE_NAME}.js"` URLs that run in the browser.

 ``` js
 /* tsconfig.json */